telerik/blazor-docs/components/barcodes/barcode/overview.md

 1. Add the `TelerikBarcode` tag.
 1. Provide `Value` property
 1. Set its `Height` and `Width`
-1. Optionally, choose a `Type` (one of the [encodings we support]({%slug  components/barcode/encoding%})).
+1. Optionally, choose a `Type` (one of the [encodings we support]({%slug  barcode-encoding%})).
     * Its default encoding is `Code39`.

-The following example demonstrates how to initialize the Barcode with its default configuration.
+The following example demonstrates how to set up the Barcode with its default configuration.

 >caption A basic configuration of the Telerik Barcode